Logo of letter V with bug antennae

 In the above example, we defined ch as a grapheme.
 This would stop a rule such as c -> g changing the word chat into ghat, but it will make cobra change into gobra.

-The format of the change can be expressed as TARGET -> RESULT.
+The format of a rule's CHANGE can be expressed as TARGET -> REPLACEMENT.

 o -> x